sofiazauner/colours-of-wine/README.md

 - [x] **8.4 No Error Handling for AI Failures**

 - [x] **8.5 Inefficient AI Usage**

-Recommendation:
-- Consider reducing max iterations <-- we already have
-- Add early exit if quality threshold met <-- this already exists
-- Cache intermediate results <-- this is nonsense
-- Consider using faster model for reviewer <-- we use a fast model for both

 - [ ] **8.6 No Prompt Versioning**